 Remember your lights.
 All too often, drivers forget to use driving lights in dusky weather.
 If the sun is down, put your lights on.
 It doesn’t hurt to be extra cautious.

 Pedestrians are a big factor.
 Just because it’s an early nightfall doesn’t mean people are not out and about.
 According to a study at Carnegie Mellon, pedestrians stand a 300 percent greater chance of being hit by a car during the initial few weeks of the end of Daylight Savings Time.
 Keep your eye out for people, especially on city streets.

 Children and pets are harder to see.
 The dim lighting and nightfall makes driving more difficult since visibility is reduced.
 Be sure to slow down on neighborhood streets during the first few weeks of Standard Daylight Time since children and pets may often dart into the street.

 Foster concentration in the workplace.
 If you work in a laborious or strenuous kind of job, your chance for workplace injury may increase when Daylight Savings Time ends.
 The slight change in time management can make room for mistakes and mishaps.
 During the first few weeks of the change, try to foster concentration by taking your regularly scheduled breaks and adjusting your sleep schedule to one that works for you.

-Personal injury attorneys at the Law Offices of Michael Pines are car accident injury experts.
+Personal injury attorneys at Pines Salomon Injury Lawyers, APC. are car accident injury experts.
 If you have been injured an accident that was not your fault, we can help.
 Call us at 1-858-551-2090 for a free legal evaluation.
 We’ll answer your legal questions for free.
 Call us today.